Introduction to Monitoring Kubernetes

 Jaeger troubleshoots and monitors transactions in complex distributed systems such as Kubernetes.

 Native support for OpenTracing, Jaeger addressed networking and observability in Kubernetes.
-Jaeger instrumentation libraries, backend, and Web UI have been designed to support the OpenTracing standard, which is a set of vendor-neutral APIs and instrumentation for distributed tracing.
+Jaeger instrumentation libraries, backend, and Web UI have been designed to support the OpenTracing standard, a set of vendor-neutral APIs and instrumentation for distributed tracing.
 Jaeger clients are language-specific implementations of the OpenTracing API.
 Jaeger daemon receives tracing information submitted by applications via Jaeger client libraries.
 It can run as a sidecar container or an independent DaemonSet.

 MetricFire